 The rise of next generation sequencing (NGS) has opened up new opportunities for translating high-throughput genomics into clinical practice.
-In 2011, the DKFZ has established the Heidelberg Center for Personalized Oncology (DKFZ-HIPO), which offers a program for personalized oncology with the aim to translate latest research and technologies from the “OMICs” fields (genomics, transcriptomics, etc.) and systems biology/medicine into clinical practice.
+In 2011, the DKFZ has established the Heidelberg Center for Personalized Oncology (DKFZ-HIPO), which offers a program for personalized oncology with the aim to translate latest research and technologies from the “omics” fields (genomics, transcriptomics, etc.) and systems biology/medicine into clinical practice.

-- HIPOgen – Genome Analysis (Peter Lichter),
+HIPOgen – Genome Analysis (Peter Lichter),

-- HIPOsys – Systems Biology (Roland Eils),
+HIPOsys – Computational Biology (Benedikt Brors and Roland Eils),

 HIPOmed – Precision Oncology (Stefan Fröhling and Christof von Kalle).

 During the last years the center developed the infrastructure and workflows that allow for sample processing, DNA/RNA sequencing, data management and bioinformatics analyses in DKFZ-HIPO funded projects from researchers of the DKFZ in collaboration with clinical partners.
 The following DKFZ technology platforms partner up in the DKFZ-HIPO workflow: Sample Processing Laboratory (SPL), CHromatin And RNA Methods (CHARM) Laboratory, Single Cell Open Lab (scOpen Lab), the High-Throughput Sequencing and Microarray Units of the DKFZ Genomics and Proteomics Core Facility (DKFZ-GPCF), the Omics IT and Data Management Core Facility (DKFZ-ODCF) as well as bioinformatics teams.
 In addition, the sample acquisition processes involve the Pathology Department and the NCT Liquid Bank.